tetsuo/tetsuo.github.io/articles/fp-denotational.md

 ---
-title: What makes Haskell click
+title: Exploring functional semantics: Why Haskell clicks
 description: What makes Haskell click
 cover_title: Understanding FP semantics
 tags: haskell,fp,language
 published: 2023-05-30T12:41:00
-updated: 2024-09-08T01:20:00
+updated: 2024-11-12T00:00:00
 ---

-> Exploring denotational semantics &mdash;a mathematical approach to defining what programs mean.
+> This article delves into Haskell's use of denotational semantics, a mathematical approach to defining program logic.

 In Haskell, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
 Here is an example demonstrating the Fibonacci sequence.